jaclu/tmux-packet-loss/README.md

 ## Nerdy stuff

-If the data foleder, where the database and status files are kept disapears, the database and statuses will be recreated and a new monotitor process will be started.
+If the data folder, where the database and status files are kept disappears, the database and statuses will be recreated and a new monitor process will be started.
 So this is a simple and quick way to clear historical data, without having to bother with SQL!

 If `@packet-loss-weighted_average` is set to yes (the default) losses